Wacom-Developer/sdk-for-documents-win/README.md

 For further samples check Wacom's Developer additional samples, see [https://github.com/Wacom-Developer](https://github.com/Wacom-Developer)

 ## Documentation
-For further details on using the SDK see [Wacom Ink SDK for documents documentation](http://developer-docs.wacom.com/sdk-for-documents/)
+For further details on using the SDK see [Wacom Ink SDK for documents documentation](https://developer-docs.wacom.com/docs/overview/discontinued-sdks/sdk-for-documents/)

 The API Reference is available directly in the downloaded SDK.

 ## Support
-If you experience issues with the technology components, please see related [FAQs](https://developer-support.wacom.com/hc/en-us)
+If you experience issues with the technology components, please see the related [FAQs](https://developer-support.wacom.com/hc/en-us)

 For further support file a ticket in our **Developer Support Portal** described here: [Request Support](https://developer-support.wacom.com/hc/en-us/requests/new)